-In this article we will examine the weights that are considered to be optimum for your Chihuahua.
-This will help give you an understanding of the ideal weight for a healthy Chi and how to ensure that their diet and exercise regimes keeps them in tip top condition.
+In this article, we will examine the weights that are considered to be optimum for your Chihuahua.
+This will help give you an understanding of the ideal weight for a healthy Chihuahua and how to ensure that their diet and exercise regimes keep them in tip-top condition.

 How Much Does a Full Grown Chihuahua Weigh?

 The normal chihuahua weight range is set down by most major kennel clubs as part of the breed standards.